 Behind the bar RSA training videos

-Use these videos as part of staff induction and refresher training at your licensed venue or organisation.
-When the pause sign appears on screen, pause the video for group discussion.
-Click on the 'discussion' links below each of the videos for discussion points around tips and tricks on how to handle each of the situations.
+Use these videos to complement staff induction and RSA refresher training at your licensed venue or organisation.
+When the pause sign appears on-screen, pause the video and discuss with your group.
+Click on the discussion links following each of the videos for prompts to start a conversation about handling each of the situations.

 You can also download Behind the Bar refusal of service signs and LCD images to display at your venue.

 In this video the bartender is concerned with a patron's safety—she is consuming alcohol rapidly and may be alone.
 Although not making any trouble, she is showing clear signs of intoxication.

 The bartender's thought is to slow her rate of alcohol consumption as the evening progresses and possibly prevent an unwanted situation from occurring.
 How would you deal with this situation?

 Download the 'Think ahead' sign to display back-of-house.

 - What signs of intoxication is the woman showing?

 - Do you think she is unduly intoxicated?

 - Do you have concerns with how fast she is consuming alcohol?